 MacManus~\cite{M24+} proved \cref{prob:GP:9.4} in the special case where $G$ is a locally finite Cayley graph of a finitely presented group.
 Recall that every Cayley graph of a finitely presented group is transitive and has a cycle space which is generated by cycles of bounded length.
-So the assumption on the cycle space, which was already crucial for our proofs of \cref{main:AsymptoticFullGrid,main:DivergingFullGrid,main:HalfGrid:BoundedCycles,main:DivergingHalfGrid}, reappears here.
+So the assumption that the cycle space is generated by cycles of bounded length, which was already crucial for our proofs of \cref{main:AsymptoticFullGrid,main:DivergingFullGrid,main:HalfGrid:BoundedCycles,main:DivergingHalfGrid}, reappears here.

 We remark that MacManus's proof uses deep group-theoretic results that have no counterpart for \qt\ graphs.
 Hence, \cref{prob:GP:9.4} is still open for arbitrary \lf, \qt\ graphs whose cycle space is generated by cycles of bounded length.